 Geraldine: Actually, I am at the initial stages of designing clothing but my designs are not yet available to the public.
 However, jewelry making took precedence over clothing due to a strange turn of events.
 One of my sisters, is addicted to African inspired clothing and accessories.
 She has always been aware of my strengths and weaknesses too.

 During one of her “I want something different phases”, she asked me to make her a unique necklace .
 At that point in my life, I was riddled with a lot of uncertainties and a lack of self confidence.
 Not one to take no for an answer, she pushed and nagged until I created a necklace for her.
 She loved it.
 My mentor, Abrokwa Larbi was also very influential along with an ardent supporter who wants to remain anonymous.
 The influences of these 3 individuals led to jewelry making taking the lead over clothing design.
 In the process of making jewelry and accessories, I found my passion and love it.

 4) Sher: Who is your role model?

 Geraldine: ..hmmm…I have a couple of role models.
 One of them is Queen Esther in the bible who inspires me with her confidence, zeal and great rapport with God.
-My sisters,although they can be annoying sometimes.
-They each have unique strengths that inspire me; Both are socially graceful.
+My sisters, although they can be annoying sometimes.
+They each have unique strengths that inspire me; both are socially graceful.
 In the fashion industry, Renee Q inspires me simply because she is good at what she does.
 Her hard working nature , humility and love for God appeals to me.
-Finally, I draw a lot of inspiration from Madam Dzibordi Dosoo.
+Finally, I draw a lot of inspiration from Madam Dzigbordi Dosoo.
 She has such a beautiful persona and her passion for life is very uplifting.